alex-w/HYG-Database/athyg/README.md

 TYC      | GLIESE | HIP     | 9
 HIP_X    | NONE   | HIP     | 3
 OTHER    | OTHER  | OTHER   | 1

-### Additional Details

-Information about how this data set was generated are in the "details" files:

-- `details_v0.md`: Information about the alpha (v0.x) releases
-- `details_v1.md`: information about the current (v1.0) release
-- `details_v1_errata.md`: Information about various source catalog errors found, and corrected in, v1.0